andrewrproper/pandoc-folder/README.md

-# Pandoc Folder
+# Pandoc-Folder

 Run pandoc on all matching files in a folder, to create one output document.